Space Shuttle Challenger disaster: Vehicle breakup

 At T+72.284, the right SRB pulled away from the aft strut that attached it to the ET, causing lateral acceleration that was felt by the crew.
 At the same time, pressure in the LH2 tank began dropping.
-Pilot Mike Smith said "Uh-oh," which was the last crew comment recorded.
+Pilot Mike Smith said "Uh-oh", which was the last crew comment recorded.
 At T+73.124, white vapor was seen flowing away from the ET, after which the aft dome of the LH2 tank fell off.
-The resulting release and ignition of all liquid hydrogen in the tank pushed the LH2 tank forward into the liquid oxygen (LOX) tank with a force equating to roughly 3000000 lbf, while the right SRB collided with the intertank structure.
-The failure of the LH2 and LOX tanks resulted in a type of explosion known as boiling liquid expanding vapor explosion (BLEVE), one where a large part of the liquefied gas evaporates almost instantly.
+The resulting release and ignition of all liquid hydrogen in the tank pushed the LH2 tank forward into the liquid oxygen (LOX) tank with a force equating to roughly 3000000 lb(f), while the right SRB collided with the intertank structure.
+The failure of the LH2 and LOX tanks resulted in a boiling liquid expanding vapor explosion (BLEVE), with a large part of the liquid evaporating back into gas almost instantly.

 These events resulted in an abrupt change to the shuttle stack's attitude and direction, which was shrouded from view by the vaporized contents of the now-destroyed ET.
 As it traveled at Mach 1.92, Challenger took aerodynamic forces it was not designed to withstand and broke into several large pieces: a wing, the (still firing) main engines, the crew cabin and hypergolic fuel leaking from the ruptured reaction control system were among the parts identified exiting the vapor cloud.
 The disaster unfolded at an altitude of 46000 ft.
 Both SRBs survived the breakup of the shuttle stack and continued flying, now unguided by the attitude and trajectory control of their mothership, until their flight termination systems were activated at T+110.